-$52M water utility project begins in North Pole, Alaska
+$52M water utility project begins in North Pole

-FAIRBANKS, Alaska (AP) — An Alaska business has been awarded a multi-million dollar water utility expansion project in North Pole.
+FAIRBANKS, Alaska (AP) — An Alaska company was awarded a multi-million dollar water utility expansion project in North Pole.

-The Fairbanks Daily News-Miner reports Exclusive Paving will connect about 700 more parcels in and around the city to the municipal water system.
+Exclusive Paving will connect about 700 more parcels in and around the city to the municipal water system, according to a project description provided by the Alaska Department of Environmental Conservation.

-Exclusive Paving bid $52.1 million to lay about 35 miles of new pipe.
+Exclusive Paving bid $52.1 million to lay about 35 miles of new pipe, the Fairbanks Daily News-Miner reported .

+The company was one of five bidders on the project.
+Exclusive Paving was not the lowest bidder.

 Most Read Stories